 He has extensive experience steering clients through all phases of complex patent litigation, including Hatch-Waxman patent litigation and appeals to the US Court of Appeals for the Federal Circuit.

-Pfizer Inc., Novartis Pharmaceuticals and Novo Nordisk, are among the clients who have benefited from Jeffrey's counsel and insight.
-He has supported Pfizer Inc. for a number of years, during several high-profile patent infringement disputes, and was part of the team that achieved significant victories on their behalf, against generic drug companies.
+Pfizer Inc., UCB and Novo Nordisk are among the clients Jeff has represented.
+He has supported Pfizer Inc. for a number of years, during several high-profile patent infringement disputes as well as arbitrations on patent licensing issues, and has achieved significant victories on its behalf.

 Widely respected for his cutting-edge knowledge, Jeff writes and lectures on patent law and other intellectual property issues.